Chao8219/coding-learning/docs/_build/html/_sources/general-tips.rst.txt

 few minutes to design one simple logo that based on exist template.

 You can use different webside to do so.
-In this repo, you can see logo designed from `here <https://www.wix.com/logo/maker>`_.
+In this repo, you can see logo designed from here: `wix logo desin <https://www.wix.com/logo/maker>`_.
 Obviously, high resolution logo is expensive, however the low res one, which is good enough for us, is always free to get.

 5.4 Markdown
 ============